 Aims and Scope:

-An important aspect of a global human rights agenda, ensuring education for all is a complex endeavour that is subject to exclusionary pressures associated with many factors such as migration, language, ethnicity, disability status, and poverty.
-By addressing these and related issues, this series aims to contribute important advances in knowledge about the enactment of inclusive education.
-The development of educational processes and pedagogical interventions that respond to the tensions between education policies that promote competition and those designed to promote inclusion at individual, c lassroom, school, district, national, and international levels are explored by the contributors to this series.
+By addressing these and related diversity issues, this series aims to contribute important advances in knowledge about the enactment of inclusive education.
+The development of educational processes and pedagogical interventions that respond to the tensions between education policies that promote competition and those designed to promote inclusion at individual, classroom, school, district, national, and international levels are explored by the contributors to this series.

 - Offers a critical perspective on current practice.

 - Stimulates and challenges further developments for the field.